Print

 Instructions

-2. Place potatoes in a medium mixing bowl.
-Add oil, salt, pepper, oregano, garlic powder, onion powder and marjoram.
+2. Season Potatoes: Place potatoes in a medium mixing bowl.
+Add 1 tablespoon oil, 1/2 teaspoon salt, 1/4 teaspoon pepper, 1/4 teaspoon dried oregano, 1/4 teaspoon garlic powder, 1/4 teaspoon onion powder and 1/4 teaspoon dried marjoram.
 Stir to coat the potatoes.

-3. Create a foil boat and spray the bottom with non-stick or olive oil.
-Pour the potatoes inside.
-Place a dollop or two of butter (or ghee or plant butter) on top.
+3. Foil Boat: Create an aluminum foil boat and spray the bottom with non-stick cooking spray or olive oil.
+Put the potatoes inside.
+Place a tablespoon of butter on top.

 Notes